joao-rafael/joao-rafael/README.md

 I'm João, a **Software Engineer** from **Brazil** 🇧🇷, passionate about building user-friendly web and mobile applications.

-💻 Currently, I work as a **Mid-Level Software Engineer** at **Itaú Unibanco**, Latin America's largest bank, via Zup Innovation, Itaú's tech powerhouse..
+💻 Currently, I work as a **Mid-Level Software Engineer** at **Itaú Unibanco**, Latin America's largest bank, via Zup Innovation, Itaú's tech powerhouse.

 ### 🚀 About Me
 - 🔧 **What I do:**